 Digital Curation and Scholarship at the UC Merced Library works collaboratively with faculty, researchers, and students in using digital tools and services to advance the creative, research, and teaching activities of the UC Merced academic community.
 We work to preserve the intellectual activity of the university by:

-The library assists faculty and researchers with the many-faceted steps of research data curation--from preparing research data management plans, through file management best practices and metadata creation, to data sharing and data archiving.
+The library assists faculty and researchers with the many-faceted steps of research data management--from preparing research data management plans, through file management best practices and metadata creation, to data sharing and data archiving.

 Read a case study > Southern Sierra Critical Zone Observatory